pinting/TalkJS/README.md

 function(peer) {}
 ```

-A peer left or disconnected.
+Peer has left or disconnected.

 ### nameChanged